jonghyuneya/aiml-k.github.io/content/contact/index.md

       coordinates:
         latitude: '37.58512'
         longitude: '127.02528'
-      directions: Enter Asan Science Building, take an elevator to 6th floor.
-If approaching via subway, you should start walking uphill from Exit 4 in Anam station (Line 6).
+      directions: If approaching via subway, you should start walking uphill from Exit 4 in Anam station (Line 6). # Enter Asan Science Building, take an elevator to 6th floor.
       office_hours:
         - on demand
       # appointment_url: 'https://calendly.com'